Justin01Wu/others/aws/aws.md

 ## S3
 - An S3 object ACL is the only way to manage access to objects which are not owned by the bucket owner.
   An AWS account that owns the bucket can grant another AWS account permission to upload objects.
+- Amazon S3 offers access policy options broadly categorized as resource-based policies and user policies.
+   Access policies, such as ACL and resource policy can be attached to the bucket.
+   With the object the user can only have ACL and not an object policy.
+- The user can also attach access policies to the IAM users in the account.
+These are called user policies.

 ### Bucket name dot issue
 WildCast SSL certificate can only support one level sub-domain: